seankross/the-unix-workbench/03-Command-Line-Basics.Rmd

 # Command Line Basics

+> Of a small spark a great fire. - Gaelic proverb

 ## Hello Terminal!

 Once you have opened up Terminal then you should see a window that